Dollywood’s fall festival celebration is one of Pigeon Forge’s most popular seasonal events.

 3. Don’t dress as Dolly or Santa

-While we could no longer find this restriction on the Dollywood website, we advise against dressing as Dolly Parton or Santa while at the park.
+While we can no longer find this restriction on the Dollywood website, we advise against dressing as Dolly Parton or Santa while at the park.

-As you might imagine, in either case, dressing as one of those two characters might be confusing for other guests and children and is generally discouraged.
+As you might imagine, dressing as one of those two characters at Dollywood might be confusing for other guests and children and is generally discouraged.

 Dollywood does not serve or sell alcohol.
 The beloved theme park is and always has been dry, and will remain dry throughout the Harvest Festival event.